chrisosaurus/dodo/README.md

 **whitespace:**

-    in dodo whitespace is non-significant except in the case of terminating a comment
+    in dodo whitespace is non-significant except in the case of a newline ('\n') terminating a comment